 The Center for Climate and Energy Solutions convened the PEV Dialogue Group.
 The original group assembled the Action Plan collaboratively.
 Each group member participated by providing valuable input that was instrumental in shaping the Action Plan.
 The Plan’s recommendations reflect the input from the group as a whole, not necessarily those of individual organizations.

-The group has expanded to include other partners that are active in the PEV market.
-The group continues their collaboration in Phase II of the PEV Deployment Initiative, focusing on Action Plan implementation.
+Since publishing the Action Plan, the group has expanded to include other partners that are active in the electric vehicle market.
+The group continues their collaboration in through the PEV Dialogue Initiative, focusing on implementation of the Action Plan.

 - A123 Systems